A continuous multiple hypothesis testing framework for optimal exoplanet detection: Discussion

 \subsection{Procedure}

 We considered two formulations of optimality: the maximum utility decision, and minimum expected number of missed detections under a constraint on the expected number of false detections.
-We have seen in section \ref{sec:constraint} that the two are equivalent, provided a technical condition is satisfied (see Definition \ref{def:separability}).
-If it is, suppose we have found the solution $(\Theta_i^n)_{i=1,..,n}$ solving \eqref{eq:maxn}, that is maximizing the utility with $n$ components.
+We have seen in section~\ref{sec:constraint} that the two are equivalent, provided a technical condition is satisfied (see Definition~\ref{def:separability}).
+If it is, suppose we have found the solution $(\Theta_i^n)_{i=1,..,n}$ solving~\eqref{eq:maxn}, that is maximizing the utility with $n$ components.
 The maximum utility with $n+1$ components is obtained by appending $\Theta_{n+1}^{\star}$, the space with minimum FIP outside the $(\Theta_i^n)_{i=1,..,n}$, as defined in Eq.~\eqref{eq:thetastar}.
-The detection of component $n+1$ is claimed if the expected utility (Eq. \eqref{eq:ujplagamma_othercriterion}) with $n+1$ component is greater than the one with $n$ components, which is equivalent to the probability not to have a planet in $\Theta^\star_{n+1}$ (FIP) lower than a certain threshold:
+The detection of component $n+1$ is claimed if the expected utility (Eq.~\eqref{eq:ujplagamma_othercriterion}) with $n+1$ component is greater than the one with $n$ components,

 which expresses the intuitive idea of a bet ``$\gamma$ to one''.
 If the cost of missing a detection is $\gamma$ when the cost of a false one is 1, then the FIP of the new signal should be less than $\gamma/(\gamma+1)$.
 Typically, we would choose $\gamma$ small to penalize false detections more than missed ones.
-This procedure is consistent with a ``Dutch book'' principle \citep{ramsey1926, definetti1937}, the best significance metric is the probability that there is a component with certain parameters.
+This procedure is consistent with a ``Dutch book'' principle~\citep{ramsey1926, definetti1937}, the best significance metric is the probability that there is a component with certain parameters.